 - Ali Mostafazadeh (Koc University, Turkey) - Time-independent scattering theory and its dynamical formulation

-During the program, Prof. Michael Berry (H H Wills Physics Laboratory, Bristol, UK) will be delivering the Distinguished Infosys - ICTS Chandrasekhar Lectures.
+During the program, Prof. Michael Berry (H H Wills Physics Laboratory, Bristol, UK) will be delivering the Infosys - ICTS Chandrasekhar Lectures.

 INTERNATIONAL ADVISORY COMMITTEE: